Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Related Work

 \subsection{Sequential Recommendation with ID Signals and Language Signals}

 Sequential recommendation models predict the next item from a temporally ordered interaction history.
 Early neural approaches used recurrent networks such as GRU4Rec, which improved over Markov baselines by modeling long-range dependencies in user sequences \citep{hidasi2015grurec}.
 Transformer-based models later became dominant because self-attention can represent both short-term intent and long-term preference more flexibly.
 SASRec models user histories with causal self-attention \citep{kang2018sasrec}, while BERT4Rec uses a masked item prediction objective to exploit bidirectional context \citep{sun2019bert4rec}.
-Recent work also explores architectural inductive biases beyond vanilla self-attention.
-BSARec, for example, combines complementary sequence modeling components and shows strong performance as a general backbone \citep{shin2024bsarec}.
+Recent work also explores architectural inductive biases and intention modeling beyond vanilla self-attention.
+BSARec, for example, combines complementary sequence modeling components and shows strong performance as a general backbone \citep{shin2024bsarec}, while AuriSRec explicitly models user intention with adversarial learning to separate current intent from historical behavior \citep{zhang2024aurisrec}.
 A common limitation of these ID-centric models is that they primarily learn from item identifiers and co-occurrence patterns, which makes it difficult to leverage review semantics that describe product experiences.
-ASEGR addresses this limitation by adding a compact sensory representation layer that can be injected into these backbones without replacing the core sequential encoder.
+ASER addresses this limitation by adding a compact sensory representation layer that can be injected into these backbones without replacing the core sequential encoder.

+Recent journal work further shows that sequential recommendation is moving beyond simple ID-sequence encoding toward efficient sequence modeling, temporal calibration, and robust augmentation.
+State-space and Mamba-style architectures improve the scalability of long behavior modeling through structured state-space duality and time-aware sequence processing \citep{qu2026ssd4rec,fan2025tim4rec}.
+Hybrid temporal architectures further combine local and global dependency modeling with sparse attention to capture both short-term and long-term interests efficiently \citep{song2026heterotemprec}.
+Diffusion and contrastive learning have also been used to strengthen sequential representations under sparse or noisy interaction patterns \citep{zhu2026jclrec}.
+These studies advance the sequential encoder itself.
+ASER is complementary: it does not redesign the sequence backbone, but instead constructs a reusable item-side sensory channel from unstructured reviews and injects this channel into multiple existing backbones.